Teaching the SHIC Program

 SHIC program can be incorporated seamlessly into many school and university clubs.
 The curriculum can serve as the foundation for a new effective altruism club or can be an interesting addition to existing charity or philosophy oriented student groups.
 Introducing an analytical approach to charity will help students refine club activities such as fundraising to generate a significantly greater impact.
 More details on how to do this can be found in our student leader guide.

 There are four different versions of the SHIC program.
 Check them out to see which version suits your group.

 Please email us with any questions you might have, or to request a skype call to talk through any aspect of running the programs.
 We are always happy to help!

-If you are a teacher or lecturer, get in touch with Catherine Low by emailing firstname.lastname@example.org.
+Get in touch with Catherine Low by emailing email@example.com.